freeipa/ansible-freeipa/README.md

 **Controller**
 * Ansible version: 2.8+ (ansible-freeipa is an Ansible Collection)
+* /usr/bin/kinit is required on the controller if a one time password (OTP) is used
 * python3-gssapi is required on the controller if a one time password (OTP) is used with keytab to install the client.

 **Node**